AmitM0287/AmitM0287/README.md

 ## ❤️ Support

-If you find my work helpful, consider supporting me by following me.
+If you find my work helpful, consider supporting me then follow me.

 Thanks for visiting! ✨